mr-brooks-dev/docx2qti/README.md

 - Multiple answer (multiple correct answers)
 - True/False (treated as multiple choice)

-Note: Your answer choices dont have to be labled A. B. C. or 1, 2, 3, etc.
+Note: Your answer choices don't have to be labeled A. B. C. or 1, 2, 3, etc.
       They just need to be on a separate line.

 Your Word quiz should look like this: